What is Social Mobility?

 The Social Mobility Index

-The Social Mobility Index was calculated on behalf of the Social Mobility and Child Poverty Commission and published in 2016.
+The Social Mobility Index was calculated on behalf of the Social Mobility and Child Poverty Commission.
+It was first published in 2016, and updated in 2017.
 It compares the chances that a child from a disadvantaged background will do well at school and get a good job across each of the 324 local authority district areas of England.

 It examines a range of measures of the educational outcomes achieved by young people from disadvantaged backgrounds and the local job and housing markets.
 These shed light on which are the best and worst places in England in terms of the opportunities young people from poorer backgrounds have to succeed.
 Note that it is very different from the Index of Multiple Deprivation.